Richard Grainger -

 In recent years he has added several musical plays to his repertoire.
 Among the most notable of these is ‘The Journey Home’ – an adaptation of Homer’s ‘Odyssey’, which was premiered in Sicily at The University of Catania, in 2003.

-'The Moorland Whalers’, was inspired by his long association with the Yorkshire Coast town of Whitby and a project with The Ryedale Folk Museum in North Yorkshire .
-It tells the story of The Yorkshire Whaling Industry through the eyes of a young man who left his farm in Bilsdale, tramping over the moor to Whitby where he was 'lucky' to be signed on for his first voyage aboard a Whitby Whaler.
+'The Moorland Whalers’, was inspired by Richards long association with the Yorkshire Coast town of Whitby and a project with The Ryedale Folk Museum in North Yorkshire .
+It tells a love story at the height of The Yorkshire Whaling Industry through the eyes of a young man who left his farm in Bilsdale, tramping over the moor to Whitby where he was 'lucky' to be signed on for his first voyage aboard a Whitby Whaler.

 Richard produces 'WASSAIL', an annual show featuring many voices from the local and national folk scene performing traditional and contemporary Christmas Songs and Poems, Drama and Dance.